V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Cut it to length according to the calculator
  * You can remove the M5 screws to make this easier
  * Add the idlers and M5 screws back into place.
- * Seat the screws but to not crush the plastic or the idler bearings.
+ * Seat the screws, but do not crush the plastic or the idler bearings.
  * A drop of light oil or lube on these bearings can help to extend the life of them.

 ![!LR4 yz assm](../img/lr4/yze8.jpg){: loading=lazy width="600"}